-- 3. Create virtual dump tapes:
+- 3. Reuse the space freed from migration tapes in step 2e above to create virtual dump tapes:

 - a.
-Create dump tapes.
+Create the dump tapes.

 - b.
-Relabel the dump tapes.
+Relabel the barcode for the dump tapes.

-- c.
-Import the dump tapes into OpenVault.
+- Import the dump tapes into OpenVault.

 - d.
 Test that OpenVault can mount a dump tape.

-- 4. Test DMF:
+4. Test DMF:

 - a.
-Validate the DMF configuration by using DMF Manager or the dmcheck(8) command.

-- b.
-Verify the DMF-managed filesystems by using the dmaudit(8) command.
+Validate the DMF configuration by using DMF Manager or the ${\tt dmcheck}(8)$ command. - b.
+Verify the DMF-managed filesystems by using the dmaudit(8) command. - c.

-- c.
 Test the DMF configuration.

-Caution: After your system is configured and running, you should ensure that DMF is not using any of its virtual tape drives and then stop the OpenVault LCPs associated with the COPAN VTL before stopping the COPAN VTL.
+Caution: After your system is configured and running, you should not stop the disks in a COPAN VTL shelf if those disks are currently being used by an OpenVault LCP.
+First view the output from dmstat(8) or ov\stat(8) to ensure that DMF is not using the disks in that shelf, then stop the OpenVault LCP associated with that shelf, and finally stop the disks.
 For more information, see the "Best Practices" chapter of the DMF 5 Administrator's Guide for SGI InfiniteStorage